 Inside the Kinder Classroom: Portraits

 If you’ve been following my blog for any reasonable length of time, you know how much I love Kinders.
 I love their stubby fingers, their adorable faces and I especially love how much they embrace art.
 They are in fact, perfect little artistic beings.
 Which is why I get such a kick out of their portraits.
-But, no matter how many different ways you teach portrait making to Kinders, there is always a very predictable outcome of results.
+No matter how many different ways you teach portrait making to Kinders, there is always a very predictable outcome of results.

 See how many of these portrait styles you recognize: